Internet Accuracy ProjectInternet Accuracy Project

 Dissatisfied with both her contract and paycheck, she left the hit show Charlie's Angels after the first season in search of movie stardom.
 While she could not duplicate the level of success she'd seen on the show, she did impress critics with her superb performance as a battered wife in the 1984 television movie, The Burning Bed.
 Fawcett won additional critical acclaim for her powerful portrayal of a rape victim who turns the tables on her attacker in both the stage and film version of Extremities.

 A 1997 appearance on Late Night with David Letterman yielded some unwanted negative publicity, when it was speculated that her rambling, incoherent interview was the result of drug or alcohol abuse.
 She dismissed her bizarre behavior on the program with claims that she was just nervous and unprepared for the talk show appearance.
-Farrah also claims she gets giggly when she is nervous, and her dazed and confused appearance was all just an act and she was just "pretending."
+Farrah also claimed she gets giggly when she is nervous, and her dazed and confused appearance was all just an act and she was just "pretending."

 Note that during her marriage to actor Lee Majors, she was usually billed as Farrah Fawcett-Majors.
 Following her divorce from Lee, Farrah Fawcett had a long-term relationship with actor Ryan O'Neal, which yielded a son, Redmond, in 1985.